Mikeblanchard/Covid_Project/README.md

 ### Continued Analysis and Visualizations

+A new branch was [created](https://github.com/Mikeblanchard/Covid_Project/tree/Viz_Test) as a testing ground for new visualizations and images we may want to use.
+The most refined have been pulled here:

 We will be featuring some interactive visuals like the following, which displays Covid-19 deaths by country as well as features of interest, such as the obesity rate, undernourished rate, GDP per capita, Human Development Index rating and population of the country:

 ![](https://github.com/Mikeblanchard/Covid_Project/blob/mike/Resources_mike/Map.gif)